Marriage Counseling Questions

 You can use your Flexible Healthcare Spending Account card, or personal credit or debit card to pay for your sessions.
 We'll file electronic claims to your insurance company and you'll get a reimbursement check mailed to you.
 Not sure about your out of network behavioral health benefits?
 You might be surprised at how generous they are.
 Just call the number on the back of your card to determine what you're eligible for, and how much you can expect to be reimbursed.

 Our System: Effective and Affordable Marriage Counseling

 If you decide that you would rather not submit claims to your insurance company for reasons of privacy (or find that you have very limited out of network behavioral health benefits) you will be pleased to know that expert marriage counseling can be very affordable.
 Almost all the marriage counselors on our team offer sliding scale rates that will be in line with your income.
-Our most advanced clinicians typically slide between $80 and $125 per session.
-Many other marriage counselors in our practice can slide between $60 and $105 per session.
+Our early career team is offers the most affordable rates for marriage counseling; many of them offer incredibly affordable sliding scale rates.

 Dr. Lisa Marie Bobby

 Dr. Lisa Marie Bobby is both a licensed psychologist and a licensed marriage and family therapist, as well as a board-certified coach.
 She is the Founder of Growing Self Counseling and Life Coaching in Denver, Colorado.